 Bob and Joe discuss the RISC-V Summit, Nvidia BlueField 4, the possibility of an Intel-SambaNova acquisition, and Amazon’s Indiana data center and Trainium 2. continue reading

-Amazon AMD Arm auto Broadcom business Cerebras Ceva consumer CPU data center DPU DSP edge AI embedded Epyc FPGA Google GPU Imagination industrial Intel interconnect Marvell MCU MediaTek Meta Microsoft MLPerf NPU (AI accelerator) Nvidia NXP OpenAI PC process tech Qualcomm Renesas RISC-V SambaNova SiFive smartphone SoftBank software Tenstorrent Tesla
+Amazon AMD Arm auto Broadcom business Cerebras Ceva consumer CPU data center DPU DSP edge AI embedded FPGA Google GPU Imagination industrial Intel interconnect Marvell MCU MediaTek Meta Microsoft MLPerf NPU (AI accelerator) Nvidia NXP OpenAI PC process tech Qualcomm Renesas RISC-V SambaNova Semidynamics SiFive smartphone SoftBank software Tenstorrent Tesla